 On Wednesday I finally went on the Glacier Lagoon tour, I had already heard quite some positive things about this tour, which made me really excited to go.
 Ian would be the driver/guide again for today, so I knew that today’s tour would be fun.
 After Ian picked me up, at 8 AM, we could immediately leave Reykjavik, because I was the last to be picked up.
 The group for this tour was again a bit larger, with 18 persons including myself, and they turned out to be enjoyable company.

-We had a rather long drive ahead of us, since the tour does not offer sightseeing stops until Vik, this is because all the possible stops on the way to Vik are featured in the South Shore tour (read: Amazed by the South Shore).
-Though we did stop along the way a few times for coffee breaks, and by the way Ian was filling the tour bus with stories, the time simply flew by.
+We had a rather long drive ahead of us since the tour does not offer sightseeing stops until Vik, this is because all the possible stops on the way to Vik are featured in the South Coast Tour (read: Amazed by the South Coast).
+Though we did stop along the way a few times for coffee breaks, and by the way, Ian was filling the tour bus with stories, the time simply flew by.
 Ian told stories about the Icelandic culture, and also briefly explained some geological attractions we could see from the coach.
 Whenever someone asked a question about anything related to the Icelandic culture or the sights we could see along the way, Ian would take his time to answer these questions the best way he could.

 After we had spent a small amount of time admiring the canyon, we headed back down the road, to the highway, on our way to our next stop, the Kirkjugólf, or the Church’s floor.
 Here we could see a natural phenomena of basalt pillars, which were most likely eroded by the sea over time, and now look like a man-made tile (church) floor, to which it owes its name.